varnish/Varnish-Book/varnish_book.rst

    - ``no-store``: The response body **must not** be stored by any cache mechanism.
    - ``no-cache``: Authorizes a cache mechanism to store the response in its cache but it **must not** reuse it without validating it with the origin server first.
       In order to avoid any confusion with this argument think of it as a "store-but-do-no-serve-from-cache-without-revalidation" instruction.
-   - ``max-age``: Specifies the period in seconds during which the cache will be considered fresh.
+   - ``max-age``: Specifies the period in seconds during which the cache is considered fresh.
    - ``s-maxage``: Like ``max-age`` but it applies only to public caches.
    - ``must-revalidate``: Indicates that a stale cache item can not be serviced without revalidation with the origin server first.